andrew/ultimate-awesome/README.md

 - [awesome-hackernews](https://github.com/lebriton/awesome-hackernews) - A curated list of FOSS tools to improve the Hacker News experience.
 - [awesome-python-in-education-zh](https://github.com/wwj718/awesome-python-in-education-zh) - Python在教育方面的资源列表.
 - [awesome-tensorflow-js](https://github.com/aaronhma/awesome-tensorflow-js) - Awesome TensorFlow.js - A curated list of dedicated resources to master TensorFlow.js.
-- [awesome-ton-smart-contracts](https://github.com/dkeysil/awesome-ton-smart-contracts) - 💎 A collection of awesome tools, docs and guides for developing smart contracts for the TON blockchain.
 - [awesome-gotenberg](https://github.com/gotenberg/awesome-gotenberg) - :rainbow: A curated list of awesome things related to Gotenberg.
 - [Awesome-Medical-VLMs-and-Datasets](https://github.com/lab-rasool/Awesome-Medical-VLMs-and-Datasets) - A list of VLMs tailored for medical RG and VQA; and a list of medical vision-language datasets.
 - [reddit](https://github.com/learn-anything/reddit) - Awesome Reddit subreddits.